hernan-vela/2024-Apr-std-portfolio/README.md

 ### Footer
 The footer component has social meida links and the information of the company sucah as contact number and the address.

+## Pages

+## # Home
+The home page displays an image and just some random text for now.

+## Services
+The services page shows the services porvided by the company with an image and the title of the service.